If you are using Kodi you should be using a VPN.

 If you’re using Kodi XBMC on a device that doesn’t support VPNs, you can still take advantage of a VPN subscription by setting it up manually on your wifi router.
 This process differs based on the particular router’s firmware, so we recommend you Google a setup tutorial to learn how.
 Once set up, all the internet traffic coming and going from the router will travel through the VPN server.

 You may need to replace the router’s firmware if the stock version does not support VPN connections.
 This process is called “flashing”, and it should be done with great care.
 If you do not flash the new firmware properly or flash the incorrect firmware version for your router model, it can permanently damage, or “brick”, the router.
-Some of the most popular router firmware that support VPNs include:
+Some of the most popular router firmware that supports VPNs include:

 If you have a PC or Mac laptop available, a safer and easier solution is to install the VPN on that and create a wifi hotspot.
 This is called a virtual router, and most modern laptops are capable of creating one.
 By connecting to the VPN on your laptop and broadcasting a wifi network from it, you can connect your Kodi device so that all streams go through the VPN.
-You can find PC instructions on how to create a VPN-enabled virtual router, and Mac instructions here.
+You can find PC instructions on how to create a VPN-enabled virtual router and Mac instructions here.
 We’ve also got our Fire TV Stick VPN setup instructions for 2nd generation Amazon Fire TV Sticks and later.

-See also: What are the best VPNs for Fire Stick and Amazon Fire TV?
+See also: Best VPNs for Fire Stick

 Is Kodi legal?

-Kodi is perfectly legal open-source software created by a nonprofit organization.
+Kodi is a perfectly legal open-source software created by a nonprofit organization.
 You are fully within your rights to download and install Kodi from the official website and use any of the officially sanctioned add-ons.

 It is not illegal to buy or sell devices with Kodi pre-installed, so long as they do not contain third-party add-ons that stream from illegal sources.
 We recommend the boxes sold by WeTek, which come with a clean install of Kodi without any third-party add-ons and run on the OpenELEC Linux distro.

-Kodi users run into legal issues when they extend Kodi’s range of streaming sources using unsanctioned, third-party add-ons, or when they buy “Kodi boxes” from third party retailers that come with these add-ons pre-installed.
+Kodi users run into legal issues when they extend Kodi’s range of streaming sources using unsanctioned, third-party add-ons, or when they buy “Kodi boxes” from third-party retailers that come with these add-ons pre-installed.
 These sources can include pirated IPTV streams, torrents, and websites hosting content without the copyright owner’s permission.